RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

 Then in Isaac Sim go to **Window > Extensions**, search for your extension name, and toggle it on.

-## Synthetic Data Generation with Replicator
+## Synthetic data generation with Replicator

-NVIDIA Replicator is a framework built into Isaac Sim for generating labeled training datasets at scale.
-Instead of collecting images of real robots, you randomize the virtual environment and render thousands of annotated images automatically.
+NVIDIA Replicator is a framework built into Isaac Sim for generating labeled training datasets.
+You randomize the virtual environment and render thousands of annotated images instead of collecting them by hand.

-### What Can Be Randomized
+### What can be randomized

 - Object positions, rotations, and scales
 - Lighting color, intensity, and position